Aswathaman-Ramalingam/init.nvim/README.md

 - Prompts for project name and target directory.
 - Executes scaffold commands using system tools.
 - Extensible generators via `lua/project-init/generators/`.
+- Optional post-action to change directory into the new project.

 Commands
 --------